-- 72. (1) There shall be a Highway Authority for the purposes of this Ordinance. - (2) The Authority shall consist of- - (a) the Director of Police; - (b) the Director of the Government department having responsibility for highways and roads; - (c) the Chair of the Legislative Council Committee for the time being having responsibility for highways or roads; and - (d) such other two persons appointed by the Governor as the Governor sees fit.

-(3) The Directors referred to in subsection (2) may appoint persons to act on their behalf.

-(4) The Highway Authority shall have quorum where three members are present.
+- 69. (1) This section establishes a Highway Authority for the purposes of this Ordinance. - (2) The Authority consists of- - (a) the Director of Police; - (b) the Director of the Government department having responsibility for highways and roads: - (c) the Chair of the Legislative Council Committee for the time being having responsibility for highways or roads; and - (d) such other 2 persons appointed by the Governor as the Governor sees fit. - (3) The Directors referred to in subsection (2) may appoint persons to act on their behalf. - (4) The Highway Authority has have a quorum when 3 members are present.